supertopher/unix-starter-kit/readme.md

 In unix we use ```echo``` instead of `puts`.
 Try this now with the command ```echo $PATH```.
 The `$` is a "dereferencing operator" and, in the Bash shell, `$X` means "give me the value of the variable named X".
 More generally, the ```$``` indicates to the shell that you want the code that comes after it to be evaluated before the rest of the command is completed.

 You may have noticed that this string of output is basically unreadable.
-The syntax that seperates lines in the PATH variable are ```:```s.
+The colon seperates lines in the PATH variable.
 Each ```:``` denotes the end of one line and the start of a new one.

-We can replace those ```:```s with new line characters using UNIX.
+We can replace each ```:``` with a new line character using another UNIX tool called `tr`.
 This is all part of the beauty of UNIX commands, they all share a common plain-text output which makes communication between UNIX tools very easy to create.
+We use the pipe, `|`, to take the output of one command and pass it as input to another command.
+Doing this, you can chain simple, modular commands to create complex functionalities.

 Using the ```tr``` tool we format the output to be much more readable.  try running ```echo $PATH | tr : \\n```.
 This should give you an output that looks something like this.